Transcript:

 Residence No. / St.

-of residence in city or town where death occurred (yrs. mos. ds)
+Length of residence in city or town where death occurred (yrs. mos. ds)

 How long in U.S., if foreign birth?